195604 v.5 Master of Health Administration

 The course is two years full-time or equivalent part-time study.
 It is also available by distance learning.

-Graduate Certificate in Health Policy and Management; Postgraduate Diploma in Health Administration
+Graduate Certificate in Health Policy and Management; Graduate Diploma in Health Administration

 In this course students choose from a range of specialist topics in health planning, health management, leadership, health policy, quality and safety and economics.
 They can select from one of two study options, research and thesis, or coursework and project.
 The project component of the course involves an approved six-month project and the submission of a report.

 Graduates in health administration are prepared for roles in the public and private sectors in health management, administration and clinical management.

 Additional Course Expenses

 Students may be expected to purchase a number of textbooks, readers and other essential study materials.

 Curtin University reserves the right to alter the internal composition of any course to ensure learning outcomes retain maximum relevance.
 Any changes to the internal composition of a course will protect the right of students to complete the course within the normal timeframe and will not result in additional cost to students through a requirement to undertake additional units.